Vopaaz/checkpointing/docs/docs/comparison.md

 ### Code change

-cachier does not watch the function code at all, therefore, if the code logic has changed, it will not rerun which leads to wrong result.
+cachier does not watch the function code at all, therefore, if the code logic has changed, it will not rerun, leading to erroneous results.

 === "1st run"